Nissan e-NV200 Combi MPV review

-Nissan calls the e-NV200 a “game changer” and with more and more city centres looking to restrict or ban petrol and diesel cars and vans to reduce pollution, it’s not hard to see why.
+With more and more city centres looking to restrict or ban petrol and diesel cars and vans to reduce pollution, it’s not hard to see where the e-NV200 is aimed.
 Nissan is ideally placed to cater to taxi firms and businesses looking for a zero-emissions alternative – and savvy families wanting the same.
 Free access to the London Congestion Charge zone is likely to be just the tip of the iceberg in the coming years.

 Convenience will also be boosted by the ability to charge the battery pack by around 80% in just 40 minutes using a public rapid charger, while a dedicated home wallbox will fully charge the e-NV200 in 7.5 hours.
 Recharging from a standard three-pin plug takes considerably longer – around 21.5 hours.